3DCoded/Happy-Hare/Installation.md

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Pause/Resume/Cancel\_Print Macros

 It is recommended that you use the PAUSE/RESUME/CANCEL\_PRINT macros aka "client macros" that are supplied with Happy Hare at least when setting up.
 The reason is that they are reasonably full featured and integrate with the "sequence" macros you will learn about later that control toolhead movement during a toolchange.
+These macros can be used by ensuring that this appears in your `printer.cfg` config after the `[include mmu/base/*.cfg]`:

+> [include mmu/optional/client\_macros.cfg]

 Regardless of whether you use your own or use the ones provided in `client_macros.cfg`, Happy Hare will automatically wrap anything defined so that it can inject the essential steps to control the MMU.